 Turtle Island Monument

 The Turtle Island Monument is an unprecedented, multi-visionary approach to the making of a public art monument designed to honor and recognize Native American history.
-Begun in 1992 by Marlene Watson and Lee Sprague, in conjunction with the City of Berkeley, California, Turtle Island Monument creates a monument to all native peoples of the Americas and recognizes the origins of Turtle Island.
+Begun in 1992 by Marlene Watson (Dine) and Lee Sprague (Ottawa), in conjunction with the City of Berkeley, California, Turtle Island Monument creates a monument to all native peoples of the Americas and recognizes the origins of Turtle Island.
 This project is currently underway and will be part of the renovation of Martin Luther King Jr. Civic Center Park in downtown Berkeley.